osg-htc/osg-htc.github.io/_events/2022-All-Hands-Meeting.md

 ### Registration

 Required registration for both components.
-Visit [here](https://opensciencegrid.org/all-hands/2022/registration/) for complete event and registration information.
-Note: the in-person registration has a deadline of February 17.
+Visit [here](https://opensciencegrid.org/all-hands/2022/) for complete event and registration information.
+Note: The in-person registration has a deadline of February 17.

 ### Questions?